IRTF-HRPC/drafts/draft-feminism.md

 "The principles were not designed as a set of rules or recommendations, but as an articulation of key issues with feminist policies and approaches, in order to begin to investigate.
 They express the kind of internet that we would like to have, and with whose conformation we are going to collaborate. and imagination."

-** Why feminism and not diversity?
+## Intersectional feminism and diversity

 The aim of this document is to use a feminist framework to analyse the impacts of internet protocols on society.
 It assumes that values are inherent to technological design and specifies how those values can either support or create barriers for gender justice and equity for internet users.
 The Gender at Work framework provides a four-quadrant analysis along the axes of individual-systemic and